peteraellig/speechtimer/README.md

 # speechtimer  1.1.3
-I would like to share my latest project: a web based speech timer that makes managing presentations and talks a breeze.
+I would like to share my latest project: a web based speech timer that makes managing talks a breeze.
+I also have two ready to use Raspi4 images.
+The smaller one fits on a 4GB card and has no desktop.
+Operation via PuTTY and WinSCP.
+The larger one starts with LDXE Desktop, so network/wifi can also be easily set up using a monitor/mouse/keyboard.
+This image starts in kiosk mode and also shows the first speechtimer.html output (55055) on the HDMI output of the Raspi.
 ![Alt-Text](speechtimer1.JPG)

 **Introducing SpeechTimer **